by Scott Heffernan:

 This is my fourth year sharing my Mormon Crushes.
 A Mormon Crush is a passionate respect for the way one approaches Mormonism and faith—an infatuation with one's "Mormon style."
 I like the term crush because it captures the fleeting attraction I sometimes feel after being impressed with someone.

 I used the same criteria as past years:

 • They must be somewhat of a public figure.

 • No general authorities at or above the level of seventy.

-Scott Heffernan is an artist, designer, and photographer living in Seattle.
-He works on the creative team at Archie McPhee, doing all manner of strange things.
-He grew up a child of the 80s in Salt Lake City and loves skateboarding, toys, and thrifting.
-He served a mission in England/Wales and has a degree in American Sign Language from the University of Utah.
-He has one wife and two kids.
+Scott Heffernan is a graphic designer and photographer in Seattle.
+He works on the creative team at Archie McPhee doing all manner of strange things.
+He grew up a child of the ‘80s in Salt Lake City, served a mission to England/Wales, and got a degree in American Sign Language from the University of Utah.
+After marrying his sweetheart, they moved to Seattle and had three beautiful baby boys together.
+He loves toys, skateboarding, and thrift store shopping and has impeccable Modar.
 Twitter: @ScottHeffernan.
 Tumblr: ScottHeff.tumblr.com.